How to Plan a Vegetable Garden

 Starting a vegetable garden at home is an easy way to save money -- that $2 tomato plant can easily provide you with 10 pounds of fruit over the course of a season.

-Planting a garden with vegetables also gives you the pleasure of savoring a delicious, sun-warmed tomato fresh from the garden.
-In almost every case, the flavor and texture of varieties you can grow far exceed the best grocery store produce.
+But planting a garden with vegetables also gives you the pleasure of savoring a delicious, sun-warmed tomato fresh from your backyard.
+In almost every case, the flavor and texture of varieties you can grow far exceed grocery store produce.

 Plus, growing vegetables can be fun.
 It's a great way to spend time with children or have a place to get away and spend time outdoors in the sun.

 Learning what to plant in a garden with vegetables, and how to tend them for the best harvest, is probably easier than you think.
-If you plan it right, you can enjoy a beautiful garden full of the fruits of your labor -- without having to spend hours and hours tending it.
+If you plan it right, you can enjoy a beautiful garden full of the fruits of your labor, without having to spend hours and hours tending it.
 Planting a garden that includes vegetables and flowers means you've combined natural companions, and that can turn a potential eyesore into an attractive landscape feature.
 Read on for more tips on your first vegetable garden!

 Deciding What to Plant in a Garden with Vegetables

 At first, when deciding what to plant in a garden with vegetables, it's best to start small.
-Many gardeners get a little too excited at the beginning of the season and plant more than they need -- and end up wasting food and feeling overwhelmed by their garden.
+Many gardeners get a little too excited at the beginning of the season and plant more than they need, being that a number of vegetables tend to be high-yield.

-So first, take a look at how much your family will eat when you think about how to plan a vegetable garden.
+So first, think about how much your family will eat when you're planning a vegetable garden.
 Keep in mind that vegetables such as tomatoes, peppers, and squash keep providing throughout the season -- so you may not need many plants to serve your needs.
 Other vegetables, such as carrots, radishes, and corn, produce only once.
 You may need to plant more of these.

 Determining How Much Space You Need

-Keep in mind when figuring out what to plant in a garden with vegetables that you don't need a large space to begin.
+Keep in mind that when figuring out what to plant in a garden with vegetables, you don't need a large space to begin.
 If you choose to grow in containers, you don't even need a yard -- a deck or balcony may provide plenty of space.

 In fact, a well-tended 10x10-foot vegetable garden will usually produce more than a weed-filled or disease-ridden 25x50-foot bed.